microsoftgraph/microsoft-graph-docs-contrib/concepts/reportroot-authorization.md

 The Microsoft Graph reports API supports two types of authorization:

 - **Application-level authorization** - Allows an app to read all service usage reports without a signed-in user.
 The permissions granted to the application determine authorization.
 - **User delegated authorization** - Allows an app to read all service usage reports on behalf of the signed-in user.
 In addition to the app having been granted the required permissions, the user must be a member of an Azure AD Limited Admin role.
-This can be one of the following roles: Company Administrator, Exchange Service Administrator, SharePoint Service Administrator, Lync Service Administrator, Global Reader, or Reports Reader.
+This can be one of the following roles: company administrator, Exchange administrator, SharePoint administrator, Lync administrator, global reader, or reports reader.

 If you're calling the Microsoft Graph reports API from Graph Explorer: